loadingio/ldform/README.md

      * s - status object
    * returns: true (debounce) / false (no debounce)
  * values: hash object with default values for corresponding keys.
+ * submit: specify the element to be un-disabled when form is validated.

 ## Status Object